JeheeChoi/my-drugs/README.md

-# Full Stack Project - MyDrugs
+# Full Stack Project - MyDrugs (back end)

+This project is a student work

 -A drug prescription app(stores the prescription and the drug info) -I've thought about this app idea when I personally experienced how impossible it is